Getting Started with a Customer Experience Audit

 For example, Raj explained, a retailer can test numerous online shopping cart experiences.
 By comparing the uplift in the number of registration or cart abandonment during multivariate testing, the retailer can drive optimal experiences that serve customers and meet the brand’s conversion goals.

 Another challenge to be aware of, according to Raj, is that marketers tend to optimize channel-based campaigns and not a continuous series of customer interactions.
-Instead of focusing on key performance indicators (KPIs) like traffic volumes, cost per click and conversion rates, marketers tend to pay more attention to broader customer-focused success indicators such as level of engagement (time on site, sentiment), content consumption and lifetime value (churn, retention, product propensities).
+Instead of focusing on key performance indicators (KPIs) like traffic volumes, cost per click and conversion rates, marketers should pay more attention to broader customer-focused success indicators such as level of engagement (time on site, sentiment), content consumption and lifetime value (churn, retention, product propensities).

 Raj added: “The bottom line is you need a balanced mix of metrics for a better CX audit.”